sysdiglabs/terraform-icp-aws/README.md

 # Terraform Highly Available ICP Deployment on AWS

-This Terraform configurations uses the [AWS provider](https://www.terraform.io/docs/providers/aws/index.html) to provision virtual machines on VMware and [TerraForm Module ICP Deploy](https://github.com/ibm-cloud-architecture/terraform-module-icp-deploy) to prepare VMs and deploy [IBM Cloud Private](https://www.ibm.com/cloud-computing/products/ibm-cloud-private/) on them.
+This Terraform configurations uses the [AWS provider](https://www.terraform.io/docs/providers/aws/index.html) to provision virtual machines on AWS to prepare VMs and deploy [IBM Cloud Private](https://www.ibm.com/cloud-computing/products/ibm-cloud-private/) on them.
 This Terraform template automates best practices learned from installing ICP on AWS at numerous client sites in production.

 This template provisions an HA cluster with ICP 2.1.0.2 enterprise edition.